How to Become a UX Designer

 There are a number of great UX books available online.
 Make sure to read a few of them to get a basic knowledge of how design works.

 Next to theoretical knowledge of design, you will also need to master a set of design tools.
-Focus on one UI and prototyping tool, like Sketch or Figma, an online collaboration tool like Miro, and maybe the Adobe Creative Suite.
+Focus on one UI and prototyping tool, an online collaboration tool like Miro, and maybe the Adobe Creative Suite.

 Practice your design skills